KuickPHP/Kuick/README.md

 5. [PSR-16 Caching](https://github.com/milejko/kuick-cache)

 ## Basic Usage
-1. Make sure you have PHP >= 8.2 and Composer
+1. Make sure you have PHP >= 8.2 and Composer installed on your system
 2. Require the framework to your project
 ```
 composer require kuick/framework